Trekking on the Peruvian Andes

 Usually when you think about an holiday in South America, you see the beautiful beaches of this subcontinent, from the North Caribbean Sea to the famous Brazilian beaches.

-But, try to think of the fascinating interior of this continent…how much natural beauties, Amazon Forest offers to visitors.
-We have recently shown some beautiful jungle lodges in our article :
+But, try to think of the fascinating interior of this continent… just for example how much natural beauties Amazon Forest offers to visitors…

 The westernmost part of South America, overlooking the Pacific Ocean, is characterized by the majestic Andes Cordillera, with its 7200 kilometers of length, from the Isthmus of Panama at north to Cape Horn at south, it’s considered the longest mountain range on our planet.

 We said about Andes Cordillera, that it’s majestic, because the average height of its peaks is about 4000 meters.
 Aconcagua is 6962 meters of altitude.
 It’s also characterizing of this subcontinent because it crosses seven states: Argentina, Bolivia, Chile, Colombia, Ecuador, Peru and Venezuela.